jonkykong/SideMenu/README.md

  - subMenu: Unlike all other behaviors that push using the menu's presentingViewController, this behavior pushes view controllers within the menu.
 Use this behavior if you want to display a sub menu.
  */
 var pushStyle: MenuPushStyle = .default
-/// Draws `presentStyle.backgroundColor` behind the status bar.
+/// Draws `presentationStyle.backgroundColor` behind the status bar.
 Default is 1. var statusBarEndAlpha: CGFloat = 1
 /// The animation spring damping when a menu is displayed.
 Ignored when displayed with a gesture. var usingSpringWithDamping: CGFloat = 1